On the multiplier spectrum of polynomials

-There are less known results for the length spectrum than the multiplier spectrum, since the length spectrum contains less information and the failure of being an (algebraic) morphism between schemes for the length spectrum map.
-It is more difficult to study the length spectrum.
-A significant result proved by Ji and Xie proved in this direction is that aside from the flexible Latt\`es family, the length spectrum determines the conjugacy class of rational maps up to finitely many choices \cite[Theorem 1.5]{Ji2023}.
-We can ask some further questions for the length spectrum as follows: \begin{itemize} \item Does there exist a Zariski-dense open subset $U$ of $\sM_d(\C)$ such that every pair $(x,y)\in U\times U$ with $L(x)=L(y)$ must have the form $([f],[f])$ or $([f],[\overline{f}])$?
-Here $\overline{f}$ represents the rational map obtained by applying complex conjugate to all the coefficients of $f$.
-Note that a positive answer to the above question is equivalent to the correctness of a conjecture of Ji-Xie \cite[Conjecture 1.9]{JX23}.
-We can ask the same question with the weaker requirement that $U$ has full (or just positive) Lebesgue measure (which may not be Zariski-dense open).
+There are fewer known results for the length spectrum compared to the multiplier spectrum.
+The length spectrum is more difficult to study because it contains less information and fails to be an (algebraic) morphism between schemes.
+A significant result \cite[Theorem~1.5]{Ji2023} proved by Ji and Xie in this direction is that apart from the flexible Latt\`es family, the length spectrum determines the conjugacy class of rational maps up to only finitely many choices.
+We propose the following questions regarding the length spectrum: \begin{itemize} \item Let $d\geq2$ be an integer.
+Does there exist a non-empty Zariski open subset $U$ of $\sM_d(\C)$ such that every pair $(x,y)\in U\times U$ with $L(x)=L(y)$ must be of the forms $([f],[f])$ or $([f],[\overline{f}])$?
+Here $\overline{f}$ represents the rational map obtained by applying complex conjugation to all the coefficients of $f$.
+Note that a conjecture of Ji and Xie \cite[Conjecture~1.9]{JX23} implies that this question has a positive answer.
+We could ask the same question with the weaker requirement that $U$ has full (or just positive) Lebesgue measure (which may not be Zariski open).
 Similar questions can be asked for polynomials as well. \item Classify rational maps (or polynomials) with the same length spectrum. \end{itemize}